irondarrius/IronOcr.Examples/how-to/setup-ios/README.md

 </ContentPage>
 ```

-## Modify "MainPage.xaml.cs"
+## Configure "MainPage.xaml.cs"

-Develop the logic in the code-behind to handle the OCR processes:
+Create an `IronTesseract` instance at class level, not within method scope, to ensure stability.
+Use the `FilePicker.PickAsync` to choose a file and read it:

 ```cs
 using IronOcr;